dfsp-spirit/reproducible_science/git_intro/README.md

 ## Let's get started

+### Ensure your git installation works

 First make sure you have [downloaded](https://git-scm.com/) and installed git.
+Just answer all questions with the default setting.

 * Start a command line:
-  * Windows: press *Windows+X* to open the Power Users menu, and then click *Command Prompt*
+  * Windows: start *Programs* / *Git* / *Git Bash*
   * MacOS: in *Finder*, click *Applications* / *Terminal*
   * Linux: in the Start Menu, click *System Tools* / *xterm*

-Now type `git --versions`.
+Now type `git --version`.
 You should see version information for git.
 If you get an error like `Command not found` instead, you either have not installed git or have not yet added it to your PATH environment variable.
 You will need to fix this before proceeding.

+### Perform first-time setup

+Note that these are **not** credentials for some remote server, they are just something to identify you when you add something to a repo.
+You can put whatever you want.

+    git config --global user.email "you@example.com"
+    git config --global user.name "Your Name"

+### Create your first repo and add a file

+Let's create a new repository:

+    pwd
+    mkdir myrepo
+    cd myrepo
+    git init

+Now let us create a file.
+You can use a text editor to create a file, or just use the command line:

+    touch README.md
+    git add README.md
+    git commit -m "Add empty readme file"

+Congratulations, you have created your first local repo.

 ## Materials